 Established in 2006 as a start-up ayurvedic company, Patanjali Ayurved Ltd. (PAL), today, is sweeping away everything.
-It has become fastest growing FMCG company in India.
-From local store to Amazon, wide range of Patanjali products is spreading everywhere.
-How did they achieve this sharp jump in short span of time ?
-Fact that the Indian market still have an affinity towards naturally and culturally based products, is very well used by PAL for marketing.
-Patanjali products are marketed as historically and culturally INDIAN, under Swadeshi campaign.
+It has become the fastest growing FMCG company in India.
+From local store to Amazon, a wide range of Patanjali products is spreading everywhere.
+How did they achieve this sharp jump in a short span of time?
+Fact that the Indian market still has an affinity towards nature and culturally based products, is very well used by PAL for marketing.
+Patanjali products are marketed as historically and culturally INDIAN, under the Swadeshi campaign.
 It advertises its products as being all-natural and void of any synthetic and artificial components.
 With such marketing strategies, PAL has agitated the whole FMCG sector and bagged a high growth in sales.

 Marketing is a set of practices or actions undertaken to sell your products and services.
 It basically involves innovative strategies applied to advertise and sell your product in order to make MONEY !!!

-It is the process of explaining consumers why they should choose your product/service over your competitors.
+It is the process of explaining to consumers why they should choose your product/service over your competitors.